-This Resolution approves funding in the amount of \$1,098,725 from the California Advanced Service Fund (CASF) for the grant application of LCB Communications LLC/South Valley Internet Inc. (LCB/SVI) for its Light Saber Project.
-The Light Saber Project consists of approximately 17 miles of fiber optic cable and will offer fiber-to-the-premise (FTTP) providing 100 Mbps and up to 1 Gbps synchronous service to 150 underserved households in the Paradise Valley community, a portion of the rural unincorporated area of Santa Clara County.
-The Light Saber project will cover 0.4 square miles and the cost per household is \$7,325.
+This Resolution approves funding in the amount of \$1,076,062 from the California Advanced Service Fund (CASF) for the grant application of LCB Communications LLC/South Valley Internet Inc. (LCB/SVI) for its Light Saber Project.
+The Light Saber Project consists of approximately 17 miles of fiber optic cable and will offer fiber-to-the-premise (FTTP) providing 100 Mbps download speed and up to 1 Gbps upload speed for synchronous services to 150 underserved households in the Paradise Valley community, a portion of the rural unincorporated area of Santa Clara County.
+The Light Saber project consists of 0.4 square miles of last-miles and to reach the last-mile area, LCB/SVI will build approximately 5 miles of middle-mile.
+The proposed \$397,017 funding for the fiber middle-mile link will enable LCB/SVI to reach Paradise Valley and the proposed \$679,045 funding is for constructing last-mile connections to 150 underserved households at a cost per household of \$7,174.